 No. Famine is not inevitable if action is taken but the risk is very real and time is running out.

 Concern is on the ground helping those who are in need of assistance.
-We are providing water, cash transfers and working on improving nutrition.
+With support from our donors including DFID, ECHO and Irish Aid we are providing water, cash transfers and working on improving nutrition.
 However, the international community has not yet grasped the urgency of the situation, and action and funding have failed to materialise on the scale required.
 There is an appeal for about $300 million in aid for the first three months of 2017 but only about a third of the sum has so far been identified.Sadly even if donor governments give now, they will probably not be in time to mitigate the opening spike in deaths, but they may be in time to keep it reaching the devastating levels of 2011.

 What’s the solution?